ippontech/cpe-tp/README.md

-5) Now, you must create an EC2 instance with an `instance_type` of `t3.small` in one of the public subnets provided for you in the code. **You will need to use [Variables and Outputs](https://developer.hashicorp.com/terraform/language/values) to get public subnets ids created by the *network* module and use them in the *compute* module**.
+5) Now, you must create an EC2 instance with an `instance_type` of `t3.small` in one of the public subnets provided for you in the code. **You will need to use [Variables and Outputs](https://developer.hashicorp.com/terraform/language/values) to get public subnets IDs created by the *network* module and use them in the *compute* module**.
 This EC2 instance will be called `bastion`.
 We will use it for SSH access to your AWS resources.
 This instance will need to use the provided AMI (`amazon_linux_2_ami`) in the code as well as the IAM instance profile also provided (`ssm_instance_profile`).
 To create an EC2 instance through Terraform, you can use `aws_instance` resource.